November 7, 2024

 Let’s look at some examples of how to use these stickers to spark engagement.

-Give your followers something to vote on.
+Give your followers something to vote on with the poll sticker.
 Whether that’s which training (A or B) they’d like to see from you, what color your company’s next product should be, or whether you should have coffee or tea with your breakfast that morning.

 Open the Story giving people this choice and use the poll sticker to allow them to vote.
 Now, here’s the fun part.
 You don’t need to create the rest of your Story based on which gets more votes.
 I recommend you have in mind the training/color/beverage you want to talk about on Stories and proceed with that idea regardless of what people choose.